YvosOnTheHub/LabNetApp/Kubernetes_v2/Scenarios/Scenario15/README.md

 This lab will use some ansible playbooks.
 Make sure you have installed Ansible & the ONTAP Collection beforehand (cf [Addenda06](../../Addendum/Addenda06)).

-We will also use a dedicated SVM called svm_secured.
+We will also use a dedicated SVM called **svm_secured**.
-Before moving to the different chapters, please the following command to create the SVM alongside different elements.
+Before moving to the different chapters, please run the following command to create the SVM alongside different basic elements (aside from networking).

 ```bash
 $ ansible-playbook svm_secured_create.yaml